Simenpf/polimi_robotics_project1/instructions.md

   * Click the load layout button and select `plotjuggler_setup_rpm_comparison.xml`
   * In the pop-up window select `/wheels_rpm` and `/true_rpm`

-It is important to note that since the plots are comparing the odometry to the ground truth, there will be a slight offset between the two if the ground truth (bag) does not have zero initial conditions.
+It is important to note that since the plots are comparing the odometry (given in odom frame) to the ground truth (given in world frame), there will be a slight offset between the two if the ground truth (bag) does not have zero initial conditions.

-## Tuning Parameters
+## Tuning Parameters and Changing Integrator
 Dynamic reconfigure has been used to allow for easier tuning of parameters and changing of odometry integrator-method.
 The default values of the dynamically reconfigurable parameters are the ones found after tuning.
 To tune/change parameters and change integrator dynamically, use: rosrun `rqt_reconfigure rqt_reconfigure`.
+Note that the parameter `enable_parameter_tuning` in the launch file must be set true for the tuning to affect the odometry.

 ## Resetting Odometry with Custom Service
 The service for resetting the odometry can be called from the command-line, with three arguments in the following way: `rosservice call /reset x_value y_value theta_value`
-This will change the transformation between the odometry frame and the world frame, according to the new given frame for the odometry.
+This will move the odometry frame to the requested pose.